Vickyarts/Easylistener/README.md

 # Easylistener
-This is for easy use of metasploit listening.
+This script is for easy use of metasploit listening.